shadygrove/martinbour.com/README.md

 **xcode-select --install** which will create install dialog for XCode **To run site locally with Jekyll**
 ~“bundle exec jekyll serve”~

+## Design and Layout (CSS)
+Jekyll uses makes use of SASS, so I decided to use (Bourbon)[http://bourbon.io/] for some high-level CSS features, and (NEAT)[http://neat.bourbon.io/] for a grid framework.

+### Install Bourbon locally
+I have already generated Bourbon .scss in the "_sass" directory.
+These are the steps I took to do that...
+Add ~gem 'bourbon'~ to the Gemfile
+Then, run ~gem install~
+cd to the _sass directory, and
+bourbon install - this will create a bourbon directory with all the necessary .scss files
+Add import to "assets/css/styles.scss": @import 'bourbon/bourbon'

+Jekyll configures SASS default directory to _sass, but I decided to be explicit and define it in the _config.yml anyway...
+sass:
+  sass_dir: _sass

 ## Domain Name Setup
 The most helpful page on setting this up was…